SmartData-Polito/DNS_manipulation_detection/README.md

 ## Prerequisites and Installation
 You need Python and Apache Spark installed on you machine.
-Few python packages are needed: `numpy pandas pyasn` You can install them using the `pip` tool.
+Few python packages are needed: `numpy pandas pyasn`.
+You can install them using the `pip` tool.

 You can install `REMeDy` issuing the git command: